ben-manes/gradle-versions-plugin/README.md

 The [configuration filters](#configuration-filter) are absent only because their arguments are build-specific: the names to reject come from your own report.

-In Kotlin the `isNonStable` extension replaces a helper of that name already in the build.
-A top-level `fun isNonStable(version: String)` compiles to the same JVM signature, so keeping both fails the build with a platform declaration clash.

 #### Every property